 Which city is better, LA or NYC?

 There are more high-paying jobs in New York City than in Los Angeles, but the cost of living is also higher in NYC than in LA.
 It all depends on what you are looking for.
-If you’re techy, Los Angeles may be a better option.
-Investment banking professionals have better prospects in NYC because there are ample amount of jobs available for them.
+If you’re techy,

 How much does it cost to move a pod from New York to California?